ckb-js/kuai/docs/tutorials/kuai-cli-deploy-contract.md

 ## deploy contract workflow by builtin signer (directly deploy):

-1. Create a new conrtact, skip this step if the contract already exists ([How to import existent contract](#how-to-import-contract-to-kuai-project))
+1. Create a new contract, skip this step if the contract already exists ([How to import existent contract](#how-to-import-contract-to-kuai-project))

 - `kuai contract new --name [contract-name]`